 Classic Motoring Capital

-It all started with Burt Munro setting a land speed record that still stands today on his trusty old Indian Scout Motorbike which you can visit at E Hayes and Sons Motorworks.
-Invercargill now boasts the impressive Bill Richardson Transport World which is the largest private collection of its type in the world.
-Home to around 300 vehicles, a wearable arts collection, children’s play zones, The Grille Cafe and themed bathrooms fast becoming as famous as the vehicles.
-Transport World has something for everyone.
+It all started with Burt Munro setting a land speed record that still stands today on his trusty old Indian Scout Motorbike, which you can visit at E. Hayes and Sons Motorworks.
+Invercargill now boasts the impressive Bill Richardson Transport World, which is the largest private collection of its type in the world.
+It is home to around 300 vehicles, a wearable arts collection, children’s play zones, The Grille Café and themed bathrooms fast becoming as famous as the vehicles.

 Just minutes from the city centre there is a great array of coastal landscapes for visitors to explore from the long coastal highway of Oreti Beach, to the native wonders of Waituna Wetlands and Omaui, or the boardwalk on the estuary and heritage wharfs.

 Southland Museum and Art Gallery

 Situated in the Southern Hemisphere’s largest pyramid, the museum is nestled in Queens Park.
 Along with its fascinating exhibitions, it is the home of the successful Tuatara breeding programme, which has aided the recovery of our most ancient New Zealanders.